 When companies in which the Company has invested as private entities complete initial public offerings, they are by definition unseasoned issues.
 Typically, they have relatively small capitalizations.
 Thus, they can be expected to be highly volatile and of uncertain liquidity.
 If they are perceived as suffering from adverse news or developments and/or the capital markets are in a negative phase, not only their market prices, but also their liquidity can be expected to be affected negatively.
 Historically, the Company has also invested in unseasoned publicly traded companies with similar characteristics and thus with similar exposure to potential negative volatility and illiquidity.
 The decimalization of the stock markets, particularly Nasdaq, may have decreased liquidity of stocks in general and small capitalization issues in particular.
-In addition, the imposition of decimalization on the stock exchanges, particularly Nasdag. may have reduced liquidity and increased volatility and riskiness of small, thinly traded public companies because it may have lessened the incentive for dealers to market and make markets in smaller issues.
+In addition, the imposition of decimalization on the stock exchanges, particularly Nasdaq, may have reduced liquidity and increased volatility and riskiness of small, thinly traded public companies because it may have lessened the incentive for dealers to market and make markets in smaller issues.
+In general, reforms of Nasdaq intended to make it a more visible and efficient market may have had the effect of making it unprofitable for dealers to make markets in smaller issues, thereby decreasing the liquidity of such issues.